Best colleges for Fermentation Science Degree

 Some of the best beer and brewing schools in the world offering undergraduate programs in Food Science are:

-This is perhaps the best place to get a degree in fermentation science.
+The University of California-Davis is perhaps the best place to get a degree in fermentation science.
 They’ve been offering undergrad programs since 1958 and created technical training programs for brewers through the UC Davis Extension in 1991.

 Scholarships are given based on a combination of academic merit and financial need.

-The program offers a specialization in foods and nutrition and dietetics rather than focusing on brewing.
+Founded in 1891, the Central Washington University is in Ellensburg, Washington.
+Its program offers a specialization in foods and nutrition and dietetics rather than focusing on brewing.

 The university offers scholarships and financial aid to new students too.